phnx-im/infra/README.md

   `backend` available to clients a REST API.
 Beside the REST API, the `server` also supports web-sockets, which the backend can use to notify clients of new messages.
 The `server` crate can be compiled into a binary that can be run to expose the HTTP endpoints.
-A `Dockerfile` is available to deploy the server in a Docker environment.
+A `Dockerfile` is available to build a Docker image that contains the server binary.
 - `coreclient`: Implements the protocol logic of the client component.
 The `coreclient` stores and manages a user's contacts, conversations, as well as the underlying MLS groups.
 It provides a high-level API to make use of the